 Sigbjorn nodded.
 “Wait for my command.”

 The steps drew closer.
-The varl heard Aron’s bow stretch as the youth readied to fire.
+The varl heard Aron’s bow stretch as the youth readied to loose.
 Whoever it was moved quietly enough, perhaps a grunt.
 Sigbjorn swallowed and tightened the grip on his great sword.

 The door jerked open.

 A man, dressed in the battered tunic and trousers of a farmer, gazed inside.
 His jaw dropped, stunned at the sight of three armed men and a giant.